PMBio/deeprvat-analysis/README.md

 The UK Biobank genotype and phenotype data required to run all the analyses presented here is not publicly available.
 We therefore describe for each experiment the required input data/experiment folder set-up in the corresponding README.
 For detailed information on the input data, the documentation of the [DeepRVAT](https://github.com/PMBio/deeprvat/) repository should be checked.

-All markdowns to generate the main paper figures can be found in `paper_figures`

 The following environment variables need to be exported when using any pipeline in this repository:
 - `DEEPRVAT_ANALYSIS_DIR={path_to_this_repository}`